jac459/meta-kodi/README.md

 - "Movies"; Future use with directories on the NEEO-remote.
 - "Music"; Future use with directories on the NEEO-remote.
 - "MUTE TOGGLE"; silence the player.

+New in this release are 4 directories:
+- TVShows:      Directory that opens KODI library and shows all the TVShows that are defined.
+- Movies:       Directory that opens KODI library and shows all the Movies that are defined.
+- Moviesets:    Directory that opens KODI library and shows all the Movies that are defined within MovieSets.
+- VideoSources: Directory that opens KODI library for all the VIDEO-sources.
+Browsing is currently limited to one-level deep;
+                If you open a directory, it will now show an empty list.
+In essence, you can play files only at the highestlevel now.

+Thumbnails are shown when KODI has the image defined as an HTTP(s)-link, images stored locally by Kodi aren't displayed yet